 About the scholarship

-These two PhD Scholarships are part of an Australian Research Council Future Fellowship project.
+This PhD scholarship is part of an Australian Research Council Future Fellowship project.
 The project will explore the regulation of voluntary assisted dying as a new and important aspect of end-of-life decision-making and propose a novel optimal regulatory framework for Australia.

 The project includes comparative case studies of regulation in Canada and Belgium (where voluntary assisted dying has been lawful for longer periods).
-It is intended that the PhD candidates would work primarily on these international case studies but there will also be exposure to the wider project.
-More information about the project and research team are available here: https://research.qut.edu.au/voluntary-assisted-dying-regulation/
+More information about the project and research team is available here: https://research.qut.edu.au/voluntary-assisted-dying-regulation/.

 The Australian Centre for Health Law Research is Australia’s largest group of health law researchers.
 ACHLR conducts interdisciplinary and innovative research at the intersection of law, health, ethics, and policy.
 We aim to generate new knowledge to inform reforms to law, policy and practice.